-Equipment bought on sponsored projects
+Equipment purchased with sponsored projects

-In all cases where capital equipment is purchased using sponsored funds in the University general ledger system, the equipment is the property of the University and is subject to all related oversights and procedures.
+In all cases where equipment is purchased using sponsored funds in the University general ledger system, the equipment is the property of the University and is subject to all related oversights and procedures.

 Note: Non-sponsored fellowship accounts may also purchase equipment as long as they do so with approval of the fellowship granting agency and the purchase is an appropriate use of funds per the fellowship.